 WPBSA Players was formed in 2020 to fill the role of Player’s Association with a specific mandate to act in the collective best interest of its professional playing members in relation to welfare and issues affecting the professional game.
 WPBSA Players acts as a channel for member concerns and provides a platform whereby issues surrounding their wellbeing can be raised at the highest levels by the WPBSA Players Board.

-The WPBSA Players Board currently comprises Nigel Bond, Ken Doherty, Ding Junhui, Peter Lines, and Mike Dunn providing a broad representation of the WST Rankings.
+The WPBSA Players Board currently comprises Nigel Bond, Ken Doherty, Peter Lines, and Mike Dunn providing a broad representation of the WST Rankings.

 The aim of WPBSA Players is to create an environment that creates positive debate on subjects which affect all professional snooker players.

-The Players’ Board will work with current players competing on the World Snooker Tour creating discussion that explores new ideas and new opportunities from a player’s viewpoint but taking a balanced approach and considering the commercial impact and requirements of key stakeholders within the game.
+The Players’ Board works with current players competing on the World Snooker Tour and creates discussion that explores new ideas and new opportunities from a player’s viewpoint, whilst also taking a balanced approach and considering the commercial impact and requirements of key stakeholders within the game.

 From there, it is a collective effort with everyone being on the same side: the players, the WPBSA Board, as well as WST and its partners working together towards the same mission to make snooker better.

 WPBSA Players aims to assist players in achieving a sporting/lifestyle balance during their careers and encourages them to seize opportunities that are open to them as professional players.
-It is anticipated that this will assist in the transition from a professional playing career (if the time comes) and into a future role.
+This assists in the transition from a professional playing career (if the time comes) and into a future role.

-WPBSA Players will continuously engage with key stakeholders and organise programmes to help protect the game of snooker.
-WPBSA Players will seek to challenge anything that is considered to potentially impact negatively upon the game or the welfare of professional snooker players.
+WPBSA Players continuously engages with key stakeholders and organise programmes to help protect the game of snooker.
+WPBSA Players seeks to challenge anything that is considered to potentially impact negatively upon the game or the welfare of professional snooker players.